hwlongCUHK/hwlongCUHK.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, thanks for stopping by my page.
 I am from Macau and my name is Hou-Wan Long (龍浩雲).
-I am currently a third year student at The Chinese University of Hong Kong (CUHK), majoring in Risk Management Science (STAT+CS+FIN, has nothing to do with Management!!).
+I am currently a third year student at The Chinese University of Hong Kong (CUHK), majoring in Risk Management Science (STAT+CS+FIN, has little thing to do with Management!!).
 My research interests include Computational Social Science, AI for Finance and Decentralized Mechanism.
 I am looking for PhD position for fall, 2026.

 # 📖 Educations
 - *2022.09 - 2026.05 (expected)*, B.Sc. in Risk Management Science, The Chinese University of Hong Kong, Hong Kong.